smart-tbi/smart-tbi/focusmode/README.md

 4. A folder named `extension` with the production build files will be created.

-5. Distribute this folder unpacked or compress to a .zip file and distribute.
+5. You can distribute this folder unpacked or compress to a .zip file and distribute.

+6. Go to Chrome browser the go to -> "Settings" -> then go to "Extensions" or you can directly visit this link in your Chrome browser: "chrome://extensions/"

+7. Click on "Load unpacked" and select the folder or .zip file from step 4 above.

+8. Your extension should be loaded in Chrome and you can pin it from the top-right corner of the Toolbar.